Hear the Pleiadians

 Scroll down to read a transcription of the iPod recording.

-This is a chapter from WJ Qin's book, Journey to Our Neolithic Self, now available.
+This is a chapter from WJ Qin's book, Journey to Our Neolithic Self.

 Chapter 4 Mega Token of Love